The San Mateo County Office of Education supports districts in creating a positive school climate on their campuses through the following programs.

 Restorative Justice Practices

-Restorative justice (RJ) is a powerful approach to discipline that focuses on repairing harm through inclusive processes that engage all stakeholders.
+Restorative Justice Practices (RJP) is a powerful framework to help schools build community and strengthen their school climate.
+RJP also serves as an alternative approach to discipline that focuses on repairing harm through inclusive processes that engage all stakeholders.
 Implemented well, restorative justice shifts the focus of discipline from punishment to learning and from the individual to the community.

 Camp LEAD engages students over three days in a series of activities designed to improve understanding and respect between students and foster leadership development.
 It is often a transformative event for students as they engage in self-reflection and focused discussions and build community with other students and adults at the Camp.